gottfried-github/nodejs-ecommerce--sketch/notes.md

     2. arbitrarily pick any schema and ignore errors from all the other ones.
 2. If `isInSale` satisfies one of the schemas, then the schema which doesn't have the `enum` error for `isInSale` is the appropriate schema.

+## Which errors should not occur in the data
+`bazar-api` is expected to pass only the fields, defined in the specification.
+If any other fields are present, then we should throw (like we would, for example, if data of wrong type is passed to a function in a program).

 # Setup
 ## The role of `migrate-mongo` in this project
 I only use the `create` command to create migration files.
 This doesn't seem to be connecting to the database, and using the `url` option in the config.
 So I commented it out entirely.